-Note: The .fp file grammar has changed since the UI Pack version 12.0.0 (Front Panel core has been moved to MicroEJ Architecture 7.11.0).
+Note: The .fp file grammar has changed since the UI Pack version 12.0.0 (Front Panel core has been moved to MicroEJ Architecture starting from version 7.11.0).
 A quick migration guide is available: open Platform configuration file .Platform, go to Content tab, click on module Front Panel.
 The migration guide is available in Details box.